datastaxdevs/workshop-realtime-data-pipelines/README.md

 # README

 Review Troll Squad.
-A sample architecture making use of Pulsar and Pulsar Functions for real-time, message-based data ingestion, cleaning and processing.
+A sample architecture making use of Pulsar and Pulsar Functions for real-time, event-streaming-based data ingestion, cleaning and processing.

 _Reviews of various venues (hotels/restaurants), written by various users, keep pouring in.
 We need a way to clean, normalize and filter them, removing trolls